prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespaces to match for Probe discovery.
+<p>probeNamespaceSelector defines the namespaces to match for Probe discovery.
 An empty label
 selector matches all namespaces.
 A null label selector matches the current namespace only.</p>
 </td>